 Of course, you can beat the long lines and crowds waiting outside the Museums with your skip-the-line ticket, but how can you avoid the throngs of tourists when you get inside?
 The answer is simple, book your Vatican tour for the early morning or the late evening to beat the crowds.
 With about 20,000 people visiting the Vatican every day, you’ll have more space to marvel in the beauty of its Museums if you go outside of peak times.

-If exploring the Vatican without the crowds is high on your list of priorities, we recommend taking our VIP Vatican Breakfast experience.
+If exploring the Vatican without the crowds is high on your list of priorities, we recommend taking our Exclusive Breakfast at the Vatican experience.
 This tour invites guests inside the Vatican before it’s even open to the general public.
 Guests enjoy a delicious buffet-style breakfast in the iconic Pinecone Courtyard and then visit the Museums before the crowds arrive.
 Early mornings aren’t for everyone though, especially when you’re on vacation.
 You can also explore the mysterious sights of the Museums and Sistine Chapel after the Vatican’s official closing time on this enchanting Vatican by night experience.

 3. Avoid St. Peter’s Basilica on Wednesday mornings

 The jewel of the Vatican, St. Peter’s Basilica, is at the top of the tourist itinerary for many visitors to the Vatican.
 If this sounds like you then be sure to avoid visiting the Vatican early on a Wednesday morning.
 Many visitors aren’t aware that the basilica is generally closed to the public and tour groups on Wednesday mornings for the papal audience.
 Don’t miss out on this architectural wonder and book your tour accordingly.